You can find information on your timetable by clicking on your faculty or study programme tab.

-Please find below the course schedule for the academic year 2018/2019.
+please find below the link to the course schedule for academic year 2020-2021.

 |blok 1||blok 2||lunch||blok 3||blok 4|